the-incluseum/anti-oppressive-spaces/checklist-organizational.md

 # ENACTING INCLUSION
-> A Pathway Towards an Inclusive Museum
+> Pathways Towards an Inclusive Museum

 ## A Cross-Contextual Approach: